- Overview of Infections in Newborns

 Diagnosis of Hospital-Acquired Infections in Newborns

-Hospital-acquired infection is suspected based on a doctor's examination.
+Hospital-acquired infection is suspected based on the newborn's condition and a doctor's examination.

 Doctors may then test blood, urine, and spinal fluid samples to determine where the infection is and which organism is causing it.